Fermentation Issues in DUI Blood Testing

 Defenses for When a Blood Sample is Mishandled

-If your blood sample was mishandled, a DUI defense attorney can fight to
+If your blood sample was mishandled, a San Diego DUI attorney can fight

 a charge reduction or dismissal.
 When your blood is tested for DUI, an